mrc-ide/wodin/config-static/README.md

 1. Gets the Javascript code for the ODE and discrete runners from `odin.api` and saves them into `stores/runnerOde.js` and `stores/runnerDiscrete.js` (the runner are generic and shared across all stores)
 1. For each `<store-name>`, it saves the config into `stores/<store-name>/config.json` and it compiles the model code (also via the odin api) and saves the response into `stores/<store-name>/model.json`.

-We also build `wodin` frontend in static mode (just normal `wodin` frontend with an early return in the api service so we don't do any network requests) and copy the js and css files into the output folder.
+We also build `wodin` frontend in static mode (just normal `wodin` frontend with an early return in the api service so we don't do any network requests since there are no `odin.api` and `redis` containers running) and copy the js and css files into the output folder.
 After this, we just commit the output folder into a github pages branch and github will deploy it.

 ### Run time